Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-9.md

 ### Active Learning — Identify Your Test Targets (10 min)

-Look at your system map from Part 2.
+Look at your boundary map from Part 2.

 For each PostKit acceptance criterion, write:

-1. Which connection or boundary is responsible for satisfying it?
+1. Which boundary is responsible for satisfying it?
 2. What input would cause it to fail silently?
 3. Is this something you could verify manually in under 30 seconds?
 If not, it needs a test.